 It will save us a wasted journey and work time

 - We advise you to have a home insurance policy that includes cover for minor breakages

 Contribution charges for Home Care Services

 We require some people receiving this service to make a contribution towards its cost.
 The amount currently depends upon the outcome of a financial assessment we would ask you to undergo.
-There will be no charge for the services you receive in the community for the first six weeks following discharge from hospital.
-The Welsh Government has provided funds to cover this 6 week period in order to ensure that everyone has equal access to support during a critical period of recovery.
 More details about our charges can be obtained from our members of staff or from the factsheet ‘Our Fairer Charging Scheme for Adult Social Care Services.’
 We won’t begin to provide a home care service until you know about the cost and how to pay.